 Tagging URLs is a simple and effective way to capture data about your digital marketing efforts.
 It is the process of adding parameters to the end of URLs that gather and record data.
 The most commonly used parameters are Urchin Tracking Modules (UTMs), which are supported by Google.
 There are five main UTMs parameters available: Medium, Source, Campaign, Content, and Term.
 These are discussed in more detail in the next section.

-UTM parameters can be added manually to URLs or appended through auto-tagging with certain platforms, such as AdWords for example.
+UTM parameters can be added manually to URLs or appended through auto-tagging with certain platforms, such as AdWords .
 Auto-tagging automates the process of appending parameters to URLs.
 There is also the option of URL builders to speed up tagging URLs manually.
-With a URL builder, you simply need to specify the values to be used for each parameters and the builder will format the URL for you.
+With a URL builder, you simply specify the values to be used for each parameter and the builder formats the URL for you.

 To understand how UTM parameters work, let’s look at a typical URL without UTMs: